The-Community-A-Coding-Cohort/Indigo-Garden-Club/README.md

 ## Environment Variables

-To run this project locally, create a `.env` file in the root director (not the /netflixclone/ directory) with the following keys. **Do not disclose these secrets publicly!**
+To run this project locally, create a `.env` file in the @/netflixclone directory with the following keys. **Do not disclose these secrets publicly!**
 ```
 DATABASE_URL=